becauseofhope/because-of-hope/content/getinvolved.md

 We are always looking to add people to our team!
 There are many ways you can get involved and join us in our effort to sustainably empower Ugandans.

 **Become an Intern**: BOH has various internships throughout the year that enable people to be a part of our operations and volunteer their time and talents to further our mission.
-Click the          tab to learn what internships are currently available and how to apply.
+Email us at <info@becauseofhope.org> to learn what internships are currently available and how to apply.

 **Host a Fundraiser**: As part of our Beads Project, we sell Ugandan handmade jewelry and crafts at community and school